-Your doctor may also do a CT scan and MRI of your brain and spinal cord.
+Your doctor may also order a CT scan and MRI of your brain and spinal cord.
 An MRI shows images of your body’s inner structures.
 A CT scan produces pictures of your bones, organs, and blood vessels.
-You might also have regular x-rays of your head, spine, and chest taken.
+You might also have regular X-rays of your head, spine, and chest taken.